keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 >

 #### Opening Scene
 Open with all three of the people sitting in a fast food place.
-It's quiet, only a couple employees behind the counter and one guy who had just picked up his food by the time they entered.
-He's wearing dark clothing that looks like it could use a wash, with a baseball cap on his head and a hood pulled over.
-While all of you are in the middle of eating, this guy stands up to leave, and bumps by you along the way, and a letter falls onto the table in front of you.

-The letter states:
-"You three are very intriguing, we saw what happened with ECLIPSE.

-At around 12pm tonight, there will be 'gang warfare' on 18th street, the one by the river.

-Intervene and remove all of the 'blanks' on both sides and there will be more information, and a sponsorship.

-We will be watching."
+It's quiet, only a couple employees behind the counter and some other people silently eating their food.
+There's a newspaper on the table from before they sat down.
+On the front headline, it reads:
+**MAN LOST HIS EYE IN FIGHT ON WEST SIDE**

 - it's currently evening (like 7pm) and around December.
 - it's below freezing outside and there is fresh snow falling, about an inch or two on the ground.